 During the open water periods the loggers are occasionally pulled out of the water by wildlife, people or as a result of high flows.
-This results in the daily range of temperatures being much wider than expected for water temperatures.
+They may also be dewatered during extreme low flow conditions.
+This results in the daily range of temperatures being much wider than expected.
 Air temperatures warm earlier in the day and fall more quickly in the evening.
 The dates of when disturbance have occurred is generally simple to determine.